Dynamic programming on bipartite tree decompositions: General dynamic programming to obtain -algorithms

 For the sake of simplicity, with a slight abuse of notation, we identify in this section a vertex with its heir.

 Let $\Pi'$ be an annotated extension of some problem $\Pi$.
-Given an instance $({\bf G}={\bf X}\boxplus(\boxplus_{i\in[d]}{\bf G}_i),(A,B),\Acal)$ for a $\Bcal$-nice reduction with respect to $\Pi'$, we know that the boundary of each $G_i$ contains at most one vertex of $B$, and hence that is not annotated.
-To show that $\Pi'$ is $\Bcal$-nice, we thus essentially need to show how to reduce a graph ${\bf F}\oplus{\bf G}$ to a graph $F'$ when the boundary of ${\bf F}$ and ${\bf G}$ is totally annotated (and hence that $\Pi'$ has the gluing property), and when the boundary of ${\bf F}$ and ${\bf G}$ has a single vertex $v$ that is not annotated.
+Given an instance $({\bf G}={\bf X}\boxplus(\boxplus_{i\in[d]}{\bf G}_i),(A,B),\Acal)$ for a $\Bcal$-nice reduction with respect to $\Pi'$, we know that the boundary of each $G_i$ contains at most one vertex of $B$, and hence which is not annotated (the annotated vertices are those in $A=\cup\Acal$).
+To show that $\Pi'$ is $\Bcal$-nice, we thus essentially need to show how to reduce a graph ${\bf F}\oplus{\bf G}$ to a graph $F'$ when the boundary of ${\bf F}$ and ${\bf G}$ is totally annotated (and that $\Pi'$ has the gluing property), and when the boundary of ${\bf F}$ and ${\bf G}$ has a single vertex $v$ that is not annotated.
 To show that $\Pi$ is \FPT\ parameterized by \btw, it then suffices to prove that $\Pi'$ is \FPT\ parameterized by \oct\ on instances where a minimal odd cycle transversal is annotated.